FranckW/projet2_opl/README.md

 Master 2 IAGL Franck Warlouzet - David Fitoussi

-See rappot_opl.pdf to know more about this project.
+See Rapport.pdf to know more about this project.